oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

   ![](images/a01dffb956af685a866f02e68eff72b1.png " ")

-6. You need to refresh PDB statistics to see notifications.
+6. Optionally, you can refresh PDB statistics to see notifications.
 To refresh:

     - Click the ***target icon >> Databases >> View >> Expand All***
     - Right Click on ***PDB >> Oracle Database >> Configuration >> Latest.***